AnonymousGithubRepo/ENIDrift/README.md

 ```

 ## Advanced functions
-1. Model save:
+1. Model save.
+      To save the artificial neural network of iP2V and sub-classifiers of ENIDrift (i.e., models, weights and number of trained sub-classifiers), please set the 'save' option to be True in the main.py file.
+The program will save the related information by joblib library at the end of the execution.
+The ENIDrift sub-classifiers will be saved in the folder named model.
+The neural network of iP2V will be saved in the folder named para (short for parameter).

-2. Model load:
+2. Model load.
+      If there are files with corresponding types in the folder of model and para, the program will detect them and load the weights and parameters into ENIDrift.

-3. Control the speed of the release of training data:
+3. Control the speed of the release of training data.
+      To simulate the time gap and delay of training data with ground truth labels, we enables a much slower release of training data.
+To observe NIDS under different levels of delays, please set the parameter 'realese_speed' with corresponding values.

 # License
 This project is licensed under the MIT License - see the LICENSE file for details

 ## Documentation
-See [the paper](https://github.com/AnonymousGithubRepo/ENIDrift/blob/main/ENIDrift.pdf) for details on ENIDrift concepts and configuration.
+Please download [the paper](https://github.com/AnonymousGithubRepo/ENIDrift/blob/main/ENIDrift.pdf) for details on ENIDrift concepts and configuration.

 ## Community & help
 * Got a question?
 Please get in touch via [Discord][discord] or file an [issue](https://github.com/anonymousgithubrepo/enidrift/issues).